 Category 3: Black Water Damage

-This is the most severe and most unsanitary type of water damage in the IICRC scale.
-Black water contains significant bacteria, sewage and other contaminants, and may cause serious health risks.
-Category 3 water can come from sewage backups, floodwaters and even ground water.
+This is the most severe and most unsanitary type of water damage on the IICRC scale.
+Black water contains significant bacteria, sewage, and other contaminants, and may cause serious health risks.
+Category 3 water can come from sewage backups, floodwaters, and even groundwater.
 Since it contains a significant amount of pathogens, there is a need for thorough property and item disinfection after Category 3 water damage happens.

 Classes of Water Damage

 The class of water damage, on the other hand, describes the amount of water involved and its anticipated evaporation rate which depends on the type and amount of wet materials in the affected area.
 There are four classes of water damage ( check IICRC S500 Standard and Reference Guide for Professional Water Damage Restoration for more details):